CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Conclusion

 \section{Conclusion}

-In this work, we present the first direct evidence that objective mismatch—manifested as Decoder- and Cost-Blindness—acts as a fundamental bottleneck in supervised learning for heatmap-based CO solvers.
+In this work, we empirically characterize the objective mismatch—manifested as Decoder- and Cost-Blindness—and show that it acts as a performance bottleneck in supervised learning for heatmap-based CO solvers.
 To address this, we propose CADO (\textbf{C}ost-\textbf{A}ware \textbf{D}iffusion models for \textbf{O}ptimization), a reinforcement learning fine-tuning framework that explicitly realigns the diffusion process with the true CO objective.
-We introduce Label-Centered Reward, a novel reward formulation for CO that repurposes pre-training labels to ensure precise objective alignment rather than mere imitation.
+We introduce Label-Centered Reward, a novel reward formulation for CO that repurposes pre-training labels to ensure effective objective alignment rather than mere imitation.
 Additionally, our Hybrid Fine-Tuning strategy facilitates the stable and efficient adaptation of large-scale GNN architectures.
-Extensive experiments demonstrate that CADO achieves a new state-of-the-art across TSP and MIS benchmarks while exhibiting exceptional robustness to suboptimal datasets.
-Ultimately, this work signifies a pivotal shift in heatmap-based CO solvers: moving beyond rigid structural imitation toward direct, cost-aware optimization.
+Extensive experiments show that CADO achieves a new state-of-the-art across TSP and MIS benchmarks while exhibiting robustness to suboptimal datasets.